 Probably, you already have some of these skills.
 You’ve developed them throughout your life.
 We will teach you how to improve these skills.

 So, with a little help from this course, you will be able to pass the GED Social Studies Test without any problems.

 Now, this may seem like a lot of content, but the good news is that this test has open-book questions and thinking skills and understanding Social Studies are more important than the details.

 It’s important to remember that most of the resources that the students need to answer their questions are provided.

 Most social studies questions you can answer using only the information provided in the passages and graphs.
 Only 10 or 15 percent of the questions use what we call outside information.

 Questions that belong to this category don’t rely on “hard facts” but require students to analyze and synthesize information.

-This module shows you how to analyze and synthesize information to improve your reading for meaning skills, read graphs, and get familiar with the important historical events and documents.
-Keep in mind, everyone can pass the GED Social Studies test, so can you.
+This module shows you how to analyze and synthesize information to improve your reading for meaning skills, read graphs, and get familiar with important historical events and documents.
+Remember, everyone can pass the GED Social Studies test, and so can you.